maty0609/blog/_posts/2025-08-04-building-ai-lab.md

 ## Choosing the right GPU

 🏆  The winner is: RTX 3090! 🏆

+## What's next?
+I will be looking in following weeks on things like server chassis, motherboards, CPUs, disks, memories etc. I will write follow up posts on to cover my thinking process on other components.

 ## Links
 Here is the list of links rebuilt in markdown format: